1. What is a severance agreement?

 12. My employer deceived me into signing a claim of releases that I didn’t want to sign.
 What can I do?

-Fraud, misrepresentation, duress, or unconscionability are common defenses you can use if you want to void a severance agreement that you already signed.
-Although these defenses are rarely successful, it might be possible to prevail if the release was arrived at through deceit or bad faith by your employer.
+Although these arguments are rarely successful, a court may refuse to enforce a severance agreement if the employer obtained the employee’s signature through fraud, coercion, or other serious unfair conduct.
 For example, if you do not speak English and could not read the release when it was signed, this might justify rescission of the contract.

 If you believe your employer violated the terms of your severance agreement, you should consult with an employment attorney.
 You can locate attorneys on the California Employment Lawyers Association’s website here.
 See Question 4 for information on what to do if your employer failed to pay you severance pay/benefits according to the agreement.